Alice Jones Registered MBACP

 When life becomes overwhelming we can struggle to make sense of everything and see a way forward.
 Perhaps you are feeling confused, anxious, hopeless or lacking self worth?
 Maybe you are feeling angry or unfulfilled.
 By acknowledging these feelings you can begin to take the first steps in changing your life for the better.

 After many years in the hospitality industry, I became a counsellor having found counselling helpful in my own life.
-I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and are guided by their ethical framework.
+I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and am guided by their ethical framework.

 How Counselling Can Help